Your area Not set — showing everywhere

 Longer-form draft.

-During the Kearsarge Regional School Board meeting on March 12, several decisions were made that warrant close attention from residents and taxpayers.
+At the Kearsarge Regional School Board meeting on March 12, several decisions were made that directly impact both the district's curriculum and the community's wallet.

 ← Back to full meeting report